‘You’ll find out’: Trump speaks on Greenland’s fate and the future of NATO

 He also waved aside concerns that his ambitions of territorial expansion might strip Greenlanders of their right to self-determination.
 “When I speak to them, I’m sure they’ll be thrilled,” he said.

-Still, when confronted with questions about how far he was willing to go to acquire the island, Trump struck an ominous note, saying simply, “You’ll find out.”
+Still, when confronted with questions about how far he was willing to go to acquire the island, Trump struck an ominous note, stating simply, “You’ll find out.”

 Trump has previously refused to take military options off the table, and he has threatened several European allies with a tariff hike should they fail to support his claim to the self-governing island.